Xanthium7/phaser_game_rpg/README.md

 ## DAY 7:
-- Made it so that very new player will get a specific sprite (built a hash function that genrates a index bettween 0 and 9 based on player id)
+- Made it so that very new player will get a specific sprite (built a hash function that generates an index between 0 and 9 based on player id)
-- this will be usefull in distingushinf players
+- this will be useful in distinguishing multiple players
-- imporvements needed: every new player can select their colors
+- imporvements needed: every new player can select their needed color

 ![image](https://github.com/user-attachments/assets/ba8b5474-cc34-4396-90ba-6a326219c0f7)